iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 I split my attention between learning about _sequence-to-sequence_ (seq2seq) models and _variational autoencoders_ (VAE), while also tinkering with my LSTM-based language model from weeks 2-3.

+_To skip to ahead to seq2seq VAEs for text generation, [click here](/dl/2018/06/29/energy-and-vae#seq2seq-vae-for-text-generation)._

 ## 'Energy'-conditioned language model

 [Last week](/dl/2018/06/22/scholar-week3#part-ii-how-fastai-handles-languagemodel-data), I discussed the speed bumps I hit while trying to get the `fastai` library to support an additional contextual `Field` in my language model data.
 By Tuesday, I had a `ContextLanguageModelLoader` working, based on local modifications to `fastai.nlp.LanguageModelLoader`[^context-lml].
 I can now pass extra context for my language model to condition on!